 In July of 2015, the owner of this structure contacted us about having a pergola attached to his house in Morgantown, PA.
 We agreed to tackle it.

 We designed this wooden attached pergola to make the back patio more attractive.
-Built with built of beautiful hardscape pavers, the patio was certainly not unattractive without the pergola.
+Built with built of beautiful hardscape pavers, the patio was certainly not unattractive without the attached pergola.
 Adding this attached pergola, however, improves the appearance exponentially.

 As is standard for our buildings, this structure was both built to last and look good.
 Built using solid posts and strong beams, the wood used is #1 southern yellow pine.
 To add a bit of flare, we included a rounded wooden brace from the post to the beams.